Skip to content

 As a former journalist and technical writer, I’m far more comfortable writing to explain.

 A few copywriters can handle either approach with eloquence.
-I admit, I can’t.

-But I don’t mean to put down my colleagues who write sales copy, or the handful of those who can do both, like Bob Bly and Steve Slaunwhite.
+But I don’t mean to put down my colleagues who write sales copy or the handful of those who can do both, like Bob Bly and Steve Slaunwhite.

-After all, we’re all writers.
 And that gives us much more in common than the different ways we string together words.

 How copywriters can succeed as content writers

-The good news for copywriters is that content marketing is the biggest thing to hit B2B marketing since e-mail!
+The good news for copywriters is that content marketing is the biggest thing to hit B2B marketing since email!

 The sky’s the limit on what you can write and what you can earn writing B2B content like white papers.

-You just have to change gears a little.
 Here’s a link to 4 lessons copywriters need to unlearn to do well writing white papers.

 Have you made the switch from traditional copywriting to B2B content writing?
 What’s been your biggest challenge?
 Please leave your comment below.